 - Highlight the sections where visitors hang around the most and place content appropriately.
-For example, these sections can include primary CTA, necessary advertisements, and so on.
+For example, these sections can include primary CTA, necessary advertisements, etc.

 - Collect insights on where a visitor is looking when visiting a web page by analyzing where their mouse pauses and where they hover.